acournoyer1/3110ProjectComplete/Milestone4Readme.txt

 		- UML updates

 	Alex Cournoyer
-		- Added Drag and Drop functionality to the canvas along with pop up menus
+		- XML importing and exporting, opening and saving
-		- Helped refactor the Command portion of the code
+		- Refactored the Command portion of the code further
-		- UML Diagram
+		- UML Diagrams
+		- Changed the GUI to a Tab pane with a simulation per tab

 	Daman Singh
 		-Updated Javadoc for the GUI